 That is, while there is value in the items on the right, we value the items on the left more.

-So this week I have Jenny Vandyke explain what Agile looks like from a change management perspective.
+I asked Jenny Vandyke explain what Agile looks like from a change management perspective.
 Jenny has worked several bona fide Agile change projects and is author of the The Innovation Recipe: Key ingredients for world-class results in big business.

 In this piece she uses the cooking metaphor to explain the differences between traditional project methodology (also known as waterfall) and Agile.
 As an aside, Jenny’s book is great – I’ll be coming back later with an interview to share more with you!